jin0g/hls-search/README.md

 # vitis-hls-search
-Explore frequencies and strategies in Vitis HLS
+Explore frequencies and strategies in Vitis HLS and Vivado

 The kernel function in main.cc is synthesized by Vitis HLS and implemented by Vivado HLS.